 in the phase diagram.

 While it worked to prove a concept, this signal has a few shortcomings.
-First, the RF signal from the oscillator and buffer is not likely to have a precise 50% duty cycle which means that a bit more RF energy would be available in one phase than the other, resulting in a somewhat "lopsided" BPSK amplitude envelope that only minimally affects demodulation and overall signal quality.
+First, the RF signal from the oscillator and buffer is not likely to have a precise 50% duty cycle (unless it is digitally divided from a higher frequency) which means that a bit more RF energy would be available in one phase than the other, resulting in a somewhat "lopsided" BPSK amplitude envelope - a trait that only minimally affects demodulation and overall signal quality if the difference is only 10-20% (e.g. a dB or so).
 The other problem has to do with a NAND gate being used to provide the 180 degree phase shift (e.g. signal inversion) in that the addition of the inverting gate adds a few 10s of nanoseconds of propagation delay.
-While this doesn't sound like much, it does amount to a significant number of degrees of phase even at low HF frequencies and the end result is that the "Phase Diagram" (see Figure 2) is slightly distorted and produces the inverted "vee" pattern.
+While this doesn't sound like much, it does amount to a significant number of degrees of phase even at low HF frequencies and the end result is that the "Phase Diagram" is slightly distorted and produces the inverted "vee" pattern as seen in Figure 2.

-While I could have gotten this method to work (e.g. used a bandpass/lowpass filter to get a nice, clean sine wave and a transformer to get the 180 degree phase shift) it does hove a down side: Again, all subsequent stages would need to be linear.
+While I could have gotten this method to work (e.g. used a bandpass/lowpass filter to get a nice, clean sine wave and a transformer to get the 180 degree phase shift or a digital divider) it does have a down side: All subsequent stages would need to be linear.
 While not a great technical problem it did mean that for the MedFER transmitter, which has a 100 milliwatt DC input power limit according to FCC rules, a linear final amplifier would have at best around 70% efficiency which would mean that I'd lose a bit more than 1dB of signal over an amplifier that was 100% efficient.
 While this may not sound like much I figured that I could do better with a more efficient amplifier scheme.

 The Amplitude Modulator Method